 The population size vs. accuracy graph is shown in Figure 4(a).
-The BPSO algorithm was applied for 30 iterations over the population to calculate results for this graph.
+The BPSO algorithm is applied for 30 iterations over the population to calculate results for this graph.
 The population size denotes the number of particles present in the swarm in the BPSO.
-The classification accuracy starts off with 89.89% for 5 number of particles and increases linearly reaching a maximum of 95.7% at 20 population size.
+The classification accuracy starts off with 89.89% for 5 number of particles and increases linearly to a maximum of 95.7% at 20 population size.
 Further increase in population size does not increase accuracy any higher.

 The number of iteration vs accuracy graph is shown in Figure 4(b).
 The population size consisted of 20 particles.
-The Accuracy started with 89.85% at 5 iterations and increased linearly with iterations reaching a global maximum of 97.5% at 25 iterations.
+The Accuracy starts with 89.85% at 5 iterations and increases linearly with iterations.
+It reaches a global maximum of 97.5% at 25 iterations.